anchoranalysis/anchor/anchor-bean/README.md

 # anchor-bean

+Dependency injection framework and object-model.

-A library for defining and loading/writing Anchor-Beans.
-These beans are the core object-model of many parts of the platform.
+Anchor beans are the core object-model of many parts of the platform.

 ## Code Structure

+TODO rather put package descriptions in package-info.java and use Javadoc

 | Package Name | Description |
 |--------------|-------------|